nekocode/GradleImportAar/README.md

-With this plugin, you can add AARs (android libraries) to dependencies in a pure java gradle project, so that you can reference classes in them.
+With this plugin, you can import AARs (android libraries) to a pure java gradle project, so that you can reference classes in them.

-Usage:
+## Usage

 The ${lastest-version} of this plugin is [![Release](https://jitpack.io/v/nekocode/Gradle-Import-Aar.svg)](https://jitpack.io/#nekocode/Gradle-Import-Aar).
 Copy below code to the build.gradle of your java project: